The Bazaar Voice

 “In the same way stores represent the fabric of a neighborhood, we wanted to create areas like our blog, like our social media presence, that create online communities where people could look for inspiration, where people could see real people buy,” says Parachute Home CMO Luke Droulez.
 “That this is meant [as] accessible luxury without saying those words.”

-3 ways your can brand can implement social commerce content
+3 ways your can brand can implement shoppable social content

-Adding a gallery of shoppable lifestyle imagery to your website not only allows consumers to seek inspiration and discover new products but also has measurable effects.
-Bazaarvoice finds that brands incorporating on-site galleries see a 241% increase in time on site, a 141% conversion rate life, and a 15% average order value increase from consumers engaging with social content on-site.
+Adding a gallery of shoppable photos to your website not only allows consumers to seek inspiration and discover new products, but it also has measurable effects.
+We find that brands incorporating on-site Galleries see on average a 140% conversion rate lift, a 15% increase in average order value, and a 308% increase in time on site.

 2. Create a truly shoppable Instagram

 While Instagram’s visual focus makes it a great place to find products, it’s a lot like window shopping.
-Oftentimes can view a product, but you can’t learn more about it, and you can’t take further action.
+Oftentimes, you can view a product, but you can’t learn more about it nor take further action.

 3. Implement UGC on all touch points

-User-generated content is more influential than brand-created content for good reason.
-Because it showcases actual customers using products, it’s more authentic and establishes trust among consumers, and this makes it more engaging.
-So it’s not surprising that customer-created content receives 28% higher engagement than brand posts.
+UGC is more influential than brand-created content for good reason — it showcases actual customers using products, it’s more authentic and establishes trust among consumers, and this makes it more engaging.
+In this current economic environment, one-third of shoppers rely more on UGC than branded content.

 That’s why companies like Parachute have implemented UGC in all aspects of their marketing, including emails and retargeting ads.

-By utilizing Bazaarvoice’s tools, these brands have been able to find high-quality UGC from customers who are already fans of the companies’ products.
+By utilizing Bazaarvoice’s tools, these brands have been able to find high-quality UGC from customers who are already fans of their products.
 Brands can then easily implement this customer-created lifestyle content everywhere from social feeds to product pages.

 Consumers are increasingly turning to Google Images to begin their shopping-related searches.
-This shows us that consumers are after that more traditional shopping experience of browsing and discovery even when they’re online.
+This shows us that consumers are after a more traditional shopping experience of browsing and discovery even when they’re online.
 They’re not stumbling upon great finds by reading search results or scrolling through category pages of e-commerce sites.
-They’re looking for visuals; they want to see lifestyle content that shows products being used and enjoyed in real ways by real people.
+They’re looking for visuals and they want to see social content that shows products being used and enjoyed in real ways by real people.